 Tip #2: Avoid the Desktop & Downloads Folder

-Okay, so if you don’t make a habit to immediately file files away in their correct folders, you HAVE to make a point to do it periodically.
+Okay, so if you don’t make a habit of immediately filing files away in their correct folders, you HAVE to make a point to do it periodically.
 We suggest once every week or 10 days.
-After that it starts to get messy, and after a month or two, you are back to square one, with a computer that has files everywhere you don’t want them to be.
+After that, it starts to get messy.
+After a month or two, you are back to square one.
+With a computer that has files everywhere you don’t want them to be.

 If you are used to naming a picture of your dog “puppydog#.jpg” and you have hundreds of pictures of your dog, it’s bound to get confusing.
 As a result, you will want to name your file something like: puppydog_at_the_park2.jpg”.
 Small differentiators can create the kind of specificity needed to keep your files organized.